← Back to Stories

 Key details reported by multiple sources:

-• Donald Trump is traveling to Beijing for a two-day summit with Xi Jinping starting May 12, 2026, marking the first US presidential visit to China in nearly nine years (since 2017).
+• Donald Trump visited China from May 13-15, 2026, for a two-day summit with Xi Jinping, the first US presidential visit since 2017.

 Points of Difference